 Q: Whilst most food workers require certified food safety training, some are not subject to the California Food Handlers Law.
 Who is exempt?

 A: Certified farmers markets, temporary food booths and food facilities with approved in-house food safety training are examples of an exempt status.
-The California Conference of Directors of Environmental Health (CCDEH) has provided guidelines with a list of exemptions.

 Q: How many questions are on the test and what grade do I need to pass it?